 The Stockyards Restaurant and 1889 Saloon

 Rustler's Rooste is likely the most carefree cowboy bar you'll ever visit.
-The massive restaurant offers steak dinners, fish options, ribs, and rattle snake, plus, every table gets a hearty post-dinner serving of cotton candy.
+The massive restaurant offers steak dinners, fish options, ribs, and rattlesnake, plus, every table gets a hearty post-dinner serving of cotton candy.
 Inside the restaurant, you can wander around two stories and slide down the famous slide.
-Outside, you can hang out on the balcony, where you can catch a nice view of Arizona's mountains and — if you time it right — a breathtaking sunset.
-It's a family friendly spot, and can be reserved for private parties or receptions.
+Outside, you can hang out on the balcony, where you will catch a nice view of Arizona's mountains and — if you time it right — a breathtaking sunset.
+It's a family-friendly spot, and can be reserved for private parties or receptions.
 The saloon opens at 4 p.m. and stays open late; the steakhouse serves from 5 to 10 p.m.
 Oh, and don't forget to say "Hi" to Horney the Bull at some point while you're there.
 You can't miss him.

 MacAlpine’s Soda Fountain and Espresso Bar

-For those looking to step back in time and enjoy an ice cream soda or homemade cherry Coke, MacAlpine’s Soda Fountain and Espresso Bar in Central Phoenix is the place to go.
-The small restaurant, flanked by a vintage clothing shop and home décor store, serves an array of old school meals ranging from hot sandwiches to comfort food-based meals, but truly excels in its construction of desert-based drinks.
-Guests can get the full experience by playing the shop's old jukebox, which carries all the biggest hits from the 50s and 60s.
+For those looking to step back in time and enjoy an ice cream soda or homemade Cherry Coke, MacAlpine's in central Phoenix is the place to go.
+The small restaurant, flanked by a vintage clothing shop and home decor store, serves an array of old-school meals ranging from hot sandwiches to comfort food-based meals.
+But it truly excels in its construction of dessert-based drinks.
+Guests can get the full experience by playing the shop's old jukebox, which carries all the biggest hits from the '50s and '60s.
 Pin curls are encouraged, but not required.

 As you drive up Cave Creek Road and pass through the arid desert landscape, you’ll eventually find yourself in a town full of colorful vintage shops and cafes.
 You’ll also eventually become surrounded by dive bars, each one boasting the best food and strongest drinks.
 It’s very important that you drive past them and turn right into Harold’s Cave Creek Corral.
 You can’t miss it; it has the biggest sign out front and looks the most authentic.
 The drive out to Harold’s Corral is an clue to the atmosphere you’ll find at the cowboy bar and restaurant.
-Harrold's usually houses a relaxed, but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
-You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats), and pretty much guaranteed a cold beer.
-Still not convinced?
-Well, there's an in-house popcorn machine, and after dark, Harold’s turns into a honky tonk haven for those looking to two-step their troubles away.
+Harrold's usually houses a relaxed but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
+You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats).
+There's also an in-house popcorn machine.
+After dark, Harold’s turns into a haven for those looking to two-step their troubles away.

 If you like this story, consider signing up for our email newsletters.